borkdominik/ModelingCommunities/TopicsNeedForAction_Industry.md

-The following table lists all mentioned topics with a need for action from rindustrial participants in our survey.
+The following table lists all mentioned topics with a need for action from industrial participants in our survey.

 | Topic | Mentions (Total)
 |-------|:--------:|